Apple Cider Vinegar-Powerful Cooking Ingredient And Natural Remedy

 Apple cider is not considered harmful, but you should consume it in moderation.
 As mentioned, it is not advisable to take the apple vinegar not diluted or if you have ulcers, as it is very acidic and can cause:

-- Lowering of the potassium levels in your body if you drink more than recommended (1 to 2 tbsp apple cider vinegar per day) or you have already low potassium levels
+- Lowering the potassium levels in your body if you drink more than recommended (1 to 2 tbsp apple cider vinegar per day) or if you have already low potassium levels

 - Contrary to the fact that it can improve digestion, it can cause digestive problems, especially for people who have ulcers or acid reflux, it will worsen the symptoms